 Section 5.3.7 of the WABOU Soil ROD states that Alternative S6 (Excavation/On-base Consolidation) is the selected remedial action for this site.
 Alternative S5 (Excavation/Off-base Disposal) is the selected contingency remedy for soil that exceeds the CAMU acceptance criteria.

-Alternative S2 (Land Use and Access Restrictions) is also a selected remedial action for the site.
-However, it will not be permanently implemented if Alternative S6 achieves the residential cleanup values as presented in the ROD.
+Alternative S2 (Land Use and Access Restrictions) is also a selected contingency remedy for the site.
 The purpose of Alternative S2 is to restrict the use of the site to industrial activities only.